-With the film being one part mockumentary and one part straight slasher, the first half of Behind The Mask tells the story of a three-person documentary group interviewing a charming yet eccentric man known as Leslie, whose dreams of becoming the next serial slasher he willingly and openly shares with them, from simple tricks that creates the onscreen clichés we got used to, (as in doors closing by themselves as false scares or creepy newspaper clipping that acts as a red herring) to the familiarized character stereotyping and how it usually plans out. (as in how they usually go into the dark and creepy basement with a date just to get scored, or how the final girl is always a virgin)
+With the film being one part mockumentary and one part straight slasher, the first half of Behind The Mask tells the story of a three-person documentary group interviewing a charming yet eccentric man known as Leslie, who willingly and openly shares with them his dreams of becoming the next serial slasher, simple tricks to create the many onscreen clichés we got used to (like how doors close by themselves for false scares or planting creepy newspaper clipping for red herrings), as well as his knowledge on character stereotyping and how it usually plans out.
+(As in how they usually go into the dark and creepy basement with a date just to get scored, or how the final girl is always a virgin)

-Things started off real simple and harmless, with Leslie being an overall great guy them despite being weird, but the more they near to the night of his supposed killing spree, the more they realize that cannot just ignore his willingness to murder innocent people.
-As soon as the big night falls and Leslie finally brandishes his sickle and dons the mask, our crew has a choice to turn tail or die saving these kids.
+Things start off real simple and harmless, with Leslie being an overall great guy despite being weird, but the more they near the night of his supposed killing spree finally happens, the more they realize that cannot just ignore his willingness to murder innocent people.
+As soon as the big night falls, Leslie brandishes his sickle and dons the mask, our crew has a choice to turn tail or die saving these kids.

-Full of wit and humor, Behind the Mask is a clever look into what could be regarded as the behind-the-scenes of murder sprees that takes place in a world where villains like Freddy Krueger, Jason Voorhees, Michael Myers and even Chucky existed and terrorized more than once.
-It seems that hacking up teenagers in a systematized fashion is an underground fad that people like Leslie can choose to secretly take part of and become one of the best in the "business", which is quite a funny thing seeing many of our aspiring killer's tool of the trade were simple everyday things an individual can grab hold to or something we can actually do; the closing door jump scare I mentioned earlier?
+Full of wit and humor, Behind the Mask is a clever look into what could be regarded as the behind-the-scenes of murder sprees that takes place in a world where villains like Freddy Krueger, Jason Voorhees, and Michael Myers exist and terrorized more than once.
+It seems that hacking up teenagers in a systematized fashion is an underground fad that people like Leslie can secretly take part of and become one of the best in the "business", which is quite a funny thing seeing many of our aspiring killer's tool of the trades are simple everyday things an individual can grab hold to, or something we can actually do.
+The closing door jump scare I mentioned earlier?
 A simple brick tied to a rope!
 How does a slow-moving killer keep up with his victims?
-Simple Exercise and a healthy living!
+Simple exercise and a healthy living!
 Killer survives a fatal blow of an axe?
 Probably because he loosened the axe head before the night even began!
 Yes, in this movie, the slasher world is full of cheats, but one cannot argue with the execution of the process if it gives workable results!

-Perhaps the only thing Behind the Mask never really addressed was why our crew decided to film this project in the first place; we simply start of in media res of their project and following altogether our hapless group as they document the rather charming presence of Nathan Baesel's everyday-looking character with a penchant and pride for serial killing.
+Perhaps the only thing Behind the Mask never really addressed was why our crew decided to film this project in the first place; we simply start in media res of their project, following altogether our hapless group as they document the rather charming presence of Nathan Baesel's everyday-looking character with a penchant and pride for serial killing.

-Due to this, our titular rising killer, Leslie Vernon, is just an interesting take on a villain; his aspiration to be one of the top is engaging, motivating and somehow a little bit human in a sense that we actually get to see his reasoning and his longing for company, hence his warm and lively approach to his documenters despite the fact, as a slasher, he is bound by the unforseen rule murdering these people, thus we cannot really trust him all in all.
-On the other side of coin, Angela Goethals plays Taylor Gentry, the aspiring interviewee who first found Leslie's dream of murder to be intriguing but soon sees it as something she must intervene on.
-We actually followed her as much as we did with Leslie, and Goethals played this character with much growth and concern that in the near end, we can't help but root for her.
+Due to this, our titular rising killer, Leslie Vernon, is just an interesting take on a villain; his aspiration to be one of the top is engaging, motivating and somehow a little bit human in a sense that we actually get to see his reasoning and his longing for company, hence his warm and lively approach to his documenters despite the fact, as a slasher, he is bound by the unforseen rule to murder these people, thus we cannot really trust him all in all.
+On the other side of coin, Angela Goethals plays Taylor Gentry, the aspiring interviewer who first found Leslie's dream of murder to be intriguing but soon sees it as something she must intervene on.
+We follow her as much as we did with Leslie and Goethals played this character with much growth and concern that in the near end, we can't help but root for her.